 In a large mixing bowl or glass measuring cup, combine all the ingredients for the marinade and whisk until well combined.

-Place the chicken breasts in a baking dish that's just big enough to accommodate them in a single layer and then pour the marinade right over them.
-Toss the chicken breasts delicately with your fingers until they all are evenly coated, making sure that the marinade gets to the bottom as well; cover with plastic film and place your chicken in the refrigerator to marinate for at least 8 hours, but preferably overnight.
+Place the pork tenderloins in a baking dish that's just big enough to accomodate them and then pour the marinade right over them.
+Toss delicately until both tenderloins are well coated, then cover with plastic wrap and place in the refrigerator to marinate for at least 6 hours, but preferably overnight.